The Sony RX100 V is one of the most powerful compact cameras on the market.

 Menu Tab 5

-- Focus Magnifier: This is by far one of the most important things to check before you start your time lapse.
-When you hit this time lapse setting, you will be able to manually zoom in and adjust the focus of your camera.
-This will allow you to make sure everything you want to be in focus is in focus before starting the time lapse.
+- Focus Magnifier: This is by far one of the most important things to check before you start your time-lapse.
+When you hit this setting, you will be able to manually zoom in and adjust the focus of your image.
 The last thing you want to happen is to find out your image or video was out of focus after shooting it.

 - Test Shot Func by Trash Can Button: By turning this setting to ‘On’ you can use the trash can button to take a test shot.
-I always have this ‘On’ so I can check what the image will look like prior to starting the full time lapse.
+I always have this ‘On’ so I can check what the image will look like before starting the full time-lapse.

 Editing and Post Production of the Time Lapse

-Anyways, here is my workflow that I follow for all the time lapses I create.
+Anyways, here is the workflow I follow to create all my time-lapses.

-The time lapse that I edited and am using for this walk through was shot during sunset at Sun Moon Lake in Taiwan using the sunset theme of the time lapse app.
+The example time-lapse that I’m going to walk you through was shot during sunset at Sun Moon Lake in Taiwan using the sunset theme of the time lapse app.

 Editing Your Images in Adobe Lightroom

 1.)
 Import the images you took for your time-lapse into Adobe Lightroom